-Tori Spelling’s Net Worth Spells Trouble For Family With New Baby For 2017
+Tori Spelling’s Net Worth Spells Trouble For Family With New Baby

 A post shared by Tori Spelling (@torispelling) on

-For now, the strain on Tori Spelling’s net worth doesn’t seem to be on her mind, or that of Dean McDermott, as she gushes over the new baby boy, Beau Dean McDermott, say the Huffington Post.
+For now, the strain on Tori Spelling’s net worth doesn’t seem to be on her mind — or that of Dean McDermott — as she gushes over the new baby boy, Beau Dean McDermott, states the Huffington Post.

 “We are over the moon in love with baby Beau.
 He is a true blessing and his brothers and sisters were overjoyed to meet him!
 We are all truly grateful for our big beautiful and healthy family.”